cgkineo/adapt-list/README.md

 * `center`: Aligns the list item image or bullet to the center of the container vertically.
 If `_columns` is used then this setting aligns the list item image or bullet horizontally.
 * `end`: Aligns the list item image or bullet to the bottom of the container.
 If `_columns` is used then this setting aligns the list item image or bullet to the opposite side of the natural page direction.
 In a left-to-right course this is right by default.

+### bodyAfter (string):
+This is the body text that will appear after the list items.

 ### \_items (object):
 Multiple items may be created.
 Each item represents one list item for this component.
 It contains the following settings: